Rogan003/CodeQualityEvaluator/README.md

 At the first glance, I thought that this will be much more complex than it actually was.
 Right now, at the end, it seems pretty interesting and simple.
 It was very fun to do this and I also learned something new.

 This project can be divided into 3 parts, main class (with main method), method package (with Method and MethodComplexityScore classes, representing methods found in the parsed code and everything related to them) and codeparser package (with CodeParser class, that parses java files, keeps all found methods and evaluates them).
+There is also the exceptions package and it holds one special custom exception class for this program.
 Every single part serves its purpose, and they connect and work together perfectly.

 Main method is the entry point of this program.
 The program here gets user input about the directory path and gives that directory to the CodeParser and runs his methods and outputs the results.